exploratory-io/book/tutorials/quick-start.md

 ### Variable Importance

-So now let's consider what really characterizes the Carrier.
-We can use Variable Importance Analytics UI to answer this question.
+In this flight data, we have many variables such as ARR_DELAY, DEP_DELAY, FL_MUM, DISTANCE, etc. But which variables are the most useful to characterize the carrier.
+In other words, which columns are the most useful to predicting the carriers?
+To answer this question, you can use Variable Importance Analytics feature which is introduced in V4.0.

-In this flight data, we have many variables such as ARR_DELAY, DEP_DELAY, FL_MUM, DISTANCE, etc. So we'll check how each variable contributes to characterize Carrier.
-To do this analysis, Go to Analytics Tab, and select 'Variable Importance' from Analytics Type pulldown list.
+First, click Analytics Tab and select 'Variable Importance' from Analytics Type pulldown list.

 ![](images/quick-start-analytics-variable-importance-1.png)